-These issues were identified based on a review of historic records of the Site and the findings of a Phase II Environmental Site Assessment (subsurface investigation).
+-These issues were identified based on a review of historic records of the Site presented in a Phase I Environmental Site Assessment (ESA) prepared in October 2018, and the findings of the subsurface investigations.
 A description of the proposed project was also presented in the BCP Application.

-Part 2.
+- Part 2.
 List important information needed from the community, if applicable.
-Identify individuals, groups, organizations, businesses and/or units of government related to the information needed.

-- Adjacent property owners and occupants will be informed of the Site remediation activities and can reach out to the Site's NYSDEC or NYSDOH project manager if they are concerned about the impact to the surrounding area.
+Identify individuals, groups, organizations, businesses and/or units of government related to the information needed. - -Adjacent property owners and occupants will be informed of the Site remediation activities and can reach out to the Site's NYSDEC or NYSDOH project manager if they are concerned about the impact to the surrounding area. - -Nearby uses do not need to be restricted, since measures will be implemented during all investigation and remediation activities to protect the health safety of the public and local community.
+These measures include, monitoring for dust that may be emanating from the Site and implementing dust controls such as spraying water or minimizing subsurface disturbance.
+Odors will be mitigated by the use of protective foams and/or covering any contaminated areas of disturbance or stockpiles with tarps.